JSMassmann/jsmassmann.github.io/index.md

 - "A Simplified Ordinal Representation System for Kripke-Platek set theory with first-order reflection" - 11 pages, with Adrian Kwon
 - "Fine structure of recursive functional hierarchies" - 11 pages
 - "The inverse collapse iteration hypotheses and pfng conjecture" - 9 pages
+- "One Can Force the Ultrapower Axiom" - 7 pages
 - "A Course in Apeirology" - 6 pages, with Adrian Kwon
 - "Layer-wise interpretation of higher-order arithmetic" - 6 pages, with Paul Sharapov
 - "The Truth Lattice, Causation and Modal Logic" - 5 pages